 - U.S. citizenship is not a requirement, but candidates must show strong and credible ties to U.S. society.

-- While ICWA expects candidates to design projects of topical interest, Fellowships are not aimed at covering news events.
+- While we expect candidates to design projects of topical interest, fellowships are not aimed at covering news events.

-- ICWA does not send Fellows into war zones, or places where intense security concerns prevent Fellows from interacting with the local populace.
+- We do not send fellows into war zones, or places where intense security concerns prevent them from interacting with the local populace.

 - Fellowships are not scholarships.

-- ICWA does not support degree programs at universities, the writing of books, or research projects aimed at answering specific questions in a particular academic discipline.
+- We do not support degree programs at universities, the writing of books or research projects aimed at answering specific questions in a particular academic discipline.

 Find more grants like this

-Find more grants like the John Miller Musser Memorial Forest & Society Fellowships by joining Instrumentl.
+Find more grants like the ICWA Fellowship Program by joining Instrumentl.